unicefkenya/da-dashboard-v2/README.md

    Make sure the token is correctly placed, and the scope `@sisitech` points to the GitHub Packages registry.

-If the packages installs without any errors, your configuration is successful otherwise you will get a `401` error.
+If the packages install without any errors, your configuration is successful.
+Otherwise, you will encounter a `401 Unauthorized` error for any `@sisitech` scoped packages.

 ---